goldengua/Counterfactual_Inference_LM/README.md

 # Counterfactual Reasoning with Language Models

-This repository includes data and codes of paper (title: "Counterfactual reasoning: Do Language Models need world knowledge for causal inference?") accepted by NeurIPS 2022 nCSI Workshop
+This repository include codes and data for Anonymous ACL submission